davidbang/Text_Summarize/README.md

 * node.js modules
 * Keep your speaker on (especially when you load the app).
 Also the app will take some time to load as it will need to create the responsive voice.

+### Submission was accepted into the program.
+Was given a spot in the Capital One Software Engineering Summit.

 ### Installation:

 Download Node.js from https://nodejs.org/en/download/ or https://nodejs.org/en/